 And that’ll only happen if managers and directors actually spend time managing and directing as one of the main parts of their job.

 Fortunately, as with those abs that are turning to flab, the sooner you make a few life-style tweaks the easier it will be to get back on track.
-Or should I say work-style tweaks?
+Or should we say work-style tweaks?